Young chefs blazing a trail for girls in the kitchen | Cape Times

 Cape Town – As the old adage goes, “there is a strong woman behind every successful man”.

-At The Table Bay Hotel at the Victoria & Alfred Waterfront there is team of strong and talented women behind Executive Chef Keshan Rambarun.
+At The Table Bay at the Victoria & Alfred Waterfront, there is team of strong and talented women behind Executive Chef Keshan Rambarun.

 In the last 30 years, more women have become employed and self-employed in the culinary sector than ever before.
 Yet, top chef positions in professional kitchens still tend to be held by men.